It’s the tropical way to live.

 “When we started, the only negative feedback we got was from people who said they can’t stand the smell, and it forced us to really mask the scent but still have valuable effect on ones hair and skin when paired with carrier oil,” said Hines.

 As a result, there are now castor oil products mixed with lavender, coconut, sage, and rosemary oils, and aloe vera.
 She also says that while those ingredients not only disguise the smell of castor oil, they also add a multitude of benefits for users that relieve stress, aging, and hair loss.

 Hines says the growth of her brand will continue to expand to adapt to the way the world changes our bodies.

-“I really do believe global warming change on us and our bodies, and as our bodies change our needs change and I will create products as circumstances change,” she said.
+“I really do believe global warming has a change on us and our bodies,” she said.
+“And as our bodies change, our needs change, and I will create products as circumstances change.”